Leptodactylus fallax: Disease

 Perhaps the greatest, and least understood, threat to the mountain chicken frog today is the deadly fungal disease chytridiomycosis.
 This disease, which has wiped out many amphibian populations across the globe, established on Dominica in 2002, and in just 1½ year the population on the island declined to near-extinction.
 Although there have been indications that the Dominican population possibly is slowly starting to recover from this rapid decline, by 2017 it was still estimated to number less than 200 individuals and this was before Hurricane Maria, which might have negatively impacted the tiny population.
 Sometime between 2005 and 2009, the fungus was introduced to Montserrat, perhaps via small frogs on imported banana leaves, and it spread southwards from northern ports along river systems.
 In 2009, there was thought to be only two disease-free mountain chicken frog populations remaining.
 In 2009–2010, the entire Montserrat population rapidly crashed, with only a couple of individuals known to survive in the wild in 2011, and none have been definitely confirmed after 2016.
 In 2019, the species was regarded as functionally extinct on Montserrat.

 Other threats

 The mountain chicken has also lost huge areas of its habitat to agriculture, tourist developments, human settlements, and, on Montserrat, volcanic eruptions.
 On Dominica, the species is largely confined to coastal areas where there is great demand for land for construction, industry and farming, while on Montserrat, volcanic activity since 1995 has exterminated all populations outside of the Centre Hills.
-Human encroachment upon the species' habitat has also brought it into contact with a range of pollutants, including the highly toxic herbicide Paraquat, which is known to kill birds and mammals.
+Human encroachment upon the species' habitat has also brought it into contact with a range of pollutants.
 Predation from introduced mammals, such as feral cats, dogs, pigs, and opossums, is also a relatively new threat to the species on Dominica.

 In February 2010, volcanic activity from Soufrière Hills on Montserrat covered large parts of the frog's habitat, further endangering the species.